ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## TXT Record based Validation {#txt-record}

 The RECOMMENDED method of doing DNS-based domain control validation is to use DNS TXT records as the Validation Record.
 The QNAME is constructed as described in {{name}}, and the RDATA MUST contain at least a Unique Token provided by the Application Service Provider (constructed according to the properties described in {{unique-token}}).
-If there are multiple character-strings within the RDATA for a record, the Application Service Provider MUST treat them as a concatenated string.
+If there are multiple character-strings within the RDATA, the Application Service Provider MUST treat them as a concatenated string.
 If metadata (see {{metadata}}) is not used, then the Unique Token generated as-above can be placed as the only contents of the RDATA.
 For example:

     _example_service-challenge.example.com.
 IN   TXT  "3419...3d206c4"